Skip to content

 IRS Implications for Preparer Credentials

 The IRS can revoke your Electronic Filing Identification Number (EFIN) if you fail to maintain adequate security safeguards.
 Without an EFIN, you cannot e-file returns on behalf of clients — effectively ending your practice.
 The IRS can also refer cases to the Office of Professional Responsibility (OPR) for enrolled agents and other credentialed professionals.
-During compliance visits, IRS reviewers routinely ask to see the firm's WISP, and the frequency of these visits has increased significantly.
+During compliance visits, IRS reviewers routinely ask to see the firm's WISP, and the frequency of these visits has increased in recent years.

 Breach Liability and Client Trust